Top Priorities for Sales Teams

 No matter what industry you are in, or what technologies and systems you use to run your business, at the end of the day you’ve got to make the sale to be successful.
 Where does that leave us in the months ahead?
 Early on in the pandemic, most sales teams worked to close already advanced deals and doubled their efforts with existing customers.
 Now, sales organizations are coming to realize that mining existing customers won’t offset the anticipated revenue loss moving forward.
 This has prompted a renewed focus on lead generation and new customer acquisition.
 Ultimately, this lack of connection inhibits the effectiveness of sales teams.
 The result is a negative impact on the bottom line; especially as the pace of competition increases as countries and communities turn the corner with the coronavirus.

 Throughout the pandemic, sales teams have leaned heavily on sales enablement.
 Sales leaders all over have worked tirelessly to structure their enablement strategies in order to best set up their teams for success and continually optimize the environment they have created for virtual selling.
-This focus on sales enablement will gain more momentum in 2021.
+This focus on sales enablement will gain more momentum.

 Effective sales enablement in the new normal will require a different set of capabilities.
 Virtual teams, seamless access to information and sales content, and integrated pricing tools will out-perform the competition.
 A motivated sales team that has the technology tools and content resources they need to excel in a virtual environment will close more deals.
 However, success will also require that sales teams return to some fundamental business skills.
 Writing a persuasive business case, thoughtful pricing and integration, and strategic problem solving will all be required to navigate the uncertain course still ahead.